milad-hub/float-console/README.md

 2. **Reposition**: Use the position buttons in settings or drag the floating button to any corner
 3. **Resize**: Drag the resize handles on the console panel edges
 4. **Clear Logs**: Click the "Clear" button in the console header
-5. **Copy Logs**: Click the "Copy" button to copy all logs (or filtered logs) to clipboard
+5. **Copy Logs**: Click the "Copy" button to copy all logs (respects both text and type filters) to clipboard
+6. **Filter by Type**: Click the "Types" button to select which log types (log, info, warn, error, debug, group) to display
-6. **Filter Logs**: Click the "Filter" button and type to filter logs by content, type, or time
+7. **Filter by Text**: Click the "Filter" button and type to filter logs by content

 ### Log Management